vyoussofzadeh/DICS-beamformer-for-Brainstorm/README.md

 # Notes
 - The pipeline by default investigates the desynchrony effects (power suppression effects, active < baseline).
 You might be interested in synchrony effects (active > baseline).
 If so, you can uncomment lines 374-375 and comment out line 376 to have an option for both analyses.

+# Updates
+- a new version of the pipeline was added, process_ft_dics.m.

 <!-- <img src="images/4_screenshot.png" width="500"> -->
 <!-- <img src="images/5_screenshot.png" width="600"> -->